NLog/NLog.MailKit/README.md

 ### How to use
-Also add this to your nlog.config:
+Install the package: `Install-Package NLog.MailKit` and add to your nlog.config:

 ```xml
 <extensions>